Apparent line tension induced by surface-active impurities: Droplet deposition and contact-angle variation

 and after expressing it in terms of base radius (using \Eq~\ref{eq:conc_bulk}),

 Using the above equation, we show in \Fig~\ref{fig:theta}a how the contact angle in scenario A varies as a function of base radius for droplets containing $c_0=1$ mM of pentanol (C5) on the three different substrates.
-As droplets get smaller, the surfactant depletion from the droplets' interior gets larger, therefore, the contact angles decrease.
-The effect is nonmonotonic in terms of the surface hydrophobicity: the variation is the smallest on the intermediate surface and larger on the hydrophilic and hydrophobic surfaces.
+As droplets get smaller, the surfactants deplete more from the droplets' interior, therefore, the contact angles increase.
+The effect is nonmonotonic in terms of surface hydrophobicity: the variation is the smallest on the intermediate surface and larger on the hydrophilic and hydrophobic surfaces.
 This nonmonotonicity in wetting enhancement due to surfactants has been thoroughly investigated elsewhere~\cite{staniscia2022tuning}.